Data type: String and text types

 Strings are a sequence of characters used to store words or plain text, most often textual markup languages representing formatted text.
-Characters may be a letter of some alphabet, a digit, a blank space, a punctuation mark, etc. Characters are drawn from a character set such as ASCII.
+Characters may be a letter of some alphabet, a digit, a blank space, a punctuation mark, etc. Characters are drawn from a character set such as ASCII or Unicode.
 Character and string types can have different subtypes according to the character encoding.
 The original 7-bit wide ASCII was found to be limited, and superseded by 8, 16 and 32-bit sets, which can encode a wide variety of non-Latin alphabets (such as Hebrew and Chinese) and other symbols.
 Strings may be of either variable length or fixed length, and some programming languages have both types.
 They may also be subtyped by their maximum size.

 Since most character sets include the digits, it is possible to have a numeric string, such as "1234".
 These numeric strings are usually considered distinct from numeric values such as 1234, although some languages automatically convert between them.